rstudio/rstudio/samples/mobilewebapp/README.txt

 To compile and also bundle into a .war file, type 'ant war'.

 For a full listing of other targets, type 'ant -p'.

+-- Building with Eclipse and the Google Plugin for Eclipse --

+If you use Eclipse, you can simply import the generated project into Eclipse.
+We've tested against Eclipse 3.5 and 3.6 and GPE 2.3.
+Later versions will likely also work, earlier versions may not.

+1. In Eclipse, make sure the App Engine SDK is configured in

+  Window -> Properties -> Google -> App Engine

+2. Go to the File menu and choose:

+  File -> Import... -> Existing Projects into Workspace

+  Browse to the directory containing this file, select "MobileWebApp".

+  Be sure to uncheck "Copy projects into workspace" if it is checked.

+  Click Finish.

+  You can now browse the project in Eclipse.

+3. Eclipse may produce warings indicating that

+  "The App Engine SDJ JAR xx.yy.jar is missing in the WEB-INF/lib directory"

+  Select the warning, right click and choose

+  "Quick fix" -> "Synchronize <WAR>/WEB-INF/lib with SDK libraries"

+  Click "Finish"

+4. Eclipse may also produce a warning indicating that

+  "The GWT SDK JAR gwt-servlet.jar is missing in the WEB-INF/lib directory"

+  Select the warning, right click and choose

+  "Quick fix" -> "Synchronize <WAR>/WEB-INF/lib with SDK libraries"

+  Click "Finish"

+5. To launch your web app in GWT development mode, go to the Run menu and choose:

+  Run -> Open Debug Dialog...

+  Under Java Application, you should find a launch configuration named "MobileWebApp".
+Select and click "Debug".

+  You can now use the built-in debugger to debug your web app in development mode.